Safeguarding your pet’s future

-If you’re worried about what will happen to your beloved pets after you pass away, you might be interested to know that your Will can safeguard their future too – with RSPCA Cornwall Branch’s Peace of Mind.
+Are you worried about what will happen to your beloved pets after you pass away?
+Did you know that your Will can safeguard their future?

 We will care for your pets and give you Peace of Mind

-You can easily make arrangements for them; all it takes is a simple clause in your Will instructing that the care of your pets is handed over to RSPCA Cornwall Branch.
+It is easy to make provisions for them; all it takes is a simple clause in your Will instructing that the care of your pets is handed over to RSPCA Cornwall Branch.
 We can provide this information in leaflet form which you can take with you when you visit your solicitor to discuss your wishes for your pets.

 We will do everything we can to find your pets a new, loving home.
 All animals in our care are given a health-check, which includes treating any medical problems, vaccinating, neutering and micro-chipping as necessary.
 New owners are checked for suitability and we make follow-up calls to be sure the animals have settled in well.